The Teachings of Li Wang Ho

 First published in 1947, by the Uma Press, in London, This enchanting book contains the teachings of a forgotten ancient Chinese Philosopher of over 2,000 years ago, rescued from oblivion for the first time in our modern age or at any other period of occult history.

 THE translation of this work has been a labour of love.
-Nothing has been changed, and it has been my aim to present the reader with a translation as verbatim possible.
+Nothing has been changed, and it has been my aim to present the reader with a translation as verbatim as possible.

-The Poems have been most difficult to render into English, but fortunately they were composed in the free and wild dithyrambic measure, irregular in style, introduced in China at the end of the 4th Century B.C., and immensely popular there from the beginning, even more so than the compact style of Chinese poetry with which we are all familiar, and which is even more difficult to translate into another language.
+The Poems have been most difficult to render into English, but fortunately they were composed in the free and wild dithyrambic measure, irregular in style, introduced in China at the end of the fourth century B.C., and immensely popular there from the beginning, even more so than the compact style of Chinese poetry with which we are all familiar, and which is even more difficult to translate into another language.

 In Chinese poetry there is no such thing as blank verse; but poetical licence is tolerated.
 If it be remembered that the P'ei Wên Yün Fu Chi, a rhyming Dictionary, contains about 15,000,000 words in the most subtle and ingenious rhyming combinations, some idea may be formed of the trials which confront the translator of Chinese verse.
 This is not intended as an apology.
 The best possible has been done under the circumstances and the verdict lies with the esteemed reader.